 My research involves using perturbation methods and bifurcation theory to obtain approximate solutions to differential equations arising from nonlinear dynamics problems in engineering and biology.
 Current projects involve differential equations with delay terms and include applications to MEMS (micro electrical mechanical systems), queueing theory and synchrotron dynamics.
 These projects are conducted jointly with graduate students and with experts in the respective application area.

-- MATH 4200 : Differential Equations and Dynamical Systems
+- MATH 2930 : Differential Equations for Engineers

 - MATH 4900 : Supervised Research

 - Analysis of a remarkable singularity in a nonlinear DDE (with M. Davidow and B. Shayak), Nonlinear Dynamics 90 (2017), 317-323.

 Low-power photothermal self-oscillation of bimetallic nanowires (with R. De Alba, T.S.
 Abhilash, H.G.
 Craighead and J.M.
 Parpia), Nano Letters 17(7) (2017), 3995.